- Think about how memory access patterns determine cache hit rates.

 - Set the appropriate Cache Parameters as indicated at the beginning of each scenario.

-- As you execute code in MARS, any DATA memory access (load or store) will show up (instruction fetches not shown).
+- As you execute code in Venus, any DATA memory access (load or store) will show up (instruction fetches not shown because instructions are loaded into a separate instruction cache which is not shown in Venus).

 IMPORTANT: If you run the code all at once, you will get the final state of the cache and hit rate.
 You will probably benefit the most from setting a breakpoint in the loop wordLoop right before or after each memory access to see exactly where the hits and misses are coming from.